codio/site/source/docs/ide/boxes/restart-reset.html.md

 full_width: true
 ---

 Codio offers the ability to restart and to reset your project's Box.
-You can find both options in the 'Project' menu.
+You can find both options in the **Project** menu.

-##Restart
+## Restart
 This operation reboots the Box, which usually takes a few seconds.

-##Reset
+## Reset
 This operation is fairly destructive and should be used with caution.
 It resets the Box to its fresh state but leaves your code files untouched.

 - any new folders or files that have been created will be deleted